tatsuro-ueda/p120730_HerokuRss2Json/readme.md

-## RSS Reader Application on Heroku
+## RSS to JSON converter application on Heroku

 Application is running at the site below: